omerhakim/Mode_2_Project/README.md

 # Mode_2_Project  - What Can Predict Happiness?

 Goal

 Using publically available data I tried to examine which variables can predict happiness.
 I took the Happiness score from "The World Happiness Report 2017" (which is based mainly on people own personal feelings).
-I collected diferenet data from the world bank, and was able eventually to have a model with a resulting Adjusted R^2 value of .711.
+I collected different data from the world bank, and was able eventually to have a model with a resulting Adjusted R^2 value of .711.

 Procedure
 Getting the Data